 What is Rigorous Honesty in AA?

-When I first got sober, I was so self-obsessed and so consumed with fear that I was unable to listen to very much of what was being shared at AA meetings.
+When I first got sober, I was so self-obsessed and consumed with fear that I was unable to listen to very much of what was being shared at AA meetings.
 It took a long time to adjust to life without alcohol.
 When I started to feel more comfortable, I noticed that a subject frequently discussed in meetings was the question of honesty.

 Bill W’s use of the word “rigorous” in the literature.